friflo/ECS-wiki/docs/entity.md

 ## Hierarchy

-A typical use case in Games or Editor is to build up a hierarchy of entities.
+A typical use case in an Game or Editor is to build up a hierarchy of entities.
 To add an entity as a child to another entity use `Entity.AddChild()`.
-In case the added child already has a parent it gest removed from the old parent.
+In case the added child already has a parent it gets removed from the old parent.
 The children of the added (moved) entity remain being its children.
 If removing a child from its parent all its children are removed from the hierarchy.